You have turned-in this assignment. You can review the lesson and see your previous answers.

 I'm going to double click there.

-I could draw a line down here, and I can just hold it like this for a second.
+And I definitely can see a pattern in Sheffield and towards the southwest, if I just draw a line button here, I could draw a line down here and just hold it like this for a second.

 And we can see that towards the southwest, the west of this line, these are the least deprived areas.

-And towards the east of this line are the more deprived neighbourhoods.
+I just put the legend back on and towards east of this line are the more deprived neighborhoods.

-Sheffield's quite unusual with this east west split.
+Sheffield's quite unusual with this east-west split.

 So that's a good way of being able to see a pattern over a specific place.